Louis Tomlinson on Harry Styles’ success: "I’d be lying if I said it didn’t bother me"

 Tomlinson, who was formerly in the five-piece boy band One Direction with Styles, reflected on the early days of the group’s split in 2015.

-He told The Telegraph: “I’d be lying if I said it didn’t bother me at first,” Tomlinson said in reference to Styles’ career.
+He told The Telegraph in reference to Styles’ career: “I’d be lying if I said it didn’t bother me at first.

 “Only ‘cos I didn’t know where to place myself, and really my only point of reference was other members of the band.
 But it’s not surprising to me that Harry’s the most commercially successful because he really fits the mould of a modern star.”